NBA Betting Guide: How to Bet on NBA Games

 NBA In-Game Live Betting

-Just like a regular pre-game bet, you’re able to bet on the moneyline, spread, and total.
-That said, the spread and odds will be adjusted in real-time, based on the score of the game and number of incoming bets.
+Just like a regular pre-game bet, you’re able to bet on the moneyline, spread, total, and several interesting props.
+That said, the spread and odds will be adjusted in real-time, based on the progression of the game and the number of incoming bets.